Top 8 Things to do in Tangalle | Sri Lanka

 2. Swim at Goyambokka Beach

 As beautiful as they are, most beaches in the Tangalle area are not fit for swimming as the waves are too strong.
 However, you can have a relaxing beach session at Goyambokka, one of the best beaches in Sri Lanka, including swimming as the serene bays have a reef which calms most of the waves.
-Goyambokka also boasts of wide stretch of white sandy beaches, making it an ideal spot for lounging under the sun as well.
+Goyambokka also boasts wide stretches of white sandy beaches, making it an ideal spot for lounging under the sun

 3. Turtle Watching at Rekawa Beach

-This photo of Tangalle Taxi & Tours is courtesy of TripAdvisor
+This photo of a turtle on Rekawa Beach is courtesy of TripAdvisor

 4. Mulkirigala Raja Maha Vihara